 Easy Goulash Recipe

 Goulash is one of those feel-good comfort foods you always like coming home to at the end of a long day.
-It’s got great flavor, it’s satisfying and it’s not hard to make.
-It’s got that perfect trifecta happening, and you know we all love those!
-The only thing better would be if somebody made if FOR me!
+It’s got great flavor, it’s satisfying, and it’s not hard to make.
+It has that perfect trifecta happening, and we all love those!
+The only thing better would be if somebody made it FOR me!

-But seeing as how Mini Chef is always busy with homework after school, that leaves me to get it all done.
+But seeing as Mini Chef is always busy with homework after school, I must get it all done.
 I don’t mind, of course, because I love to cook.
 But I also don’t mind because this recipe is so darn easy.
-One pot for the pasta and one pan for the meat and you’re in business!
+One pot for the pasta and one pan for the meat, and you’re in business!

 Easy Goulash Recipe